syngenta/acai-docs/alc/docs/node/apigateway/endpoint/configurations.md

 #### custom requirements (example)

 ???+ info
-    You can add as many custom requirements as you want, with any variable type you want and they will be passed to your `beforeAll`, `before`, 'afterAll', `after` and `withAuth` middleware defined functions.
+    You can add as many custom requirements as you want, with any variable type you want and they will be passed to your `beforeAll`, `before`, `afterAll`, `after` and `withAuth` middleware defined functions.

 ```js